gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 to controll them in a closed loop you can either:

 1) choose to read the 910 hz pwm output signal, or
-2) use a distance sensor
+2) use the distance from a distance sensor

 either option could be used as part of the pid controller.